Turupawn/emojity/docs/Readme.md

 Function Calls can either be view or public.
 Functions accept parameters and return variables to pass parameters and values between them.

+They are composed of a two emoji names, the visibility, parameters and a return value

 ### Visibility

 #### 👀 View